k-270303/Caterpillar_hack/README.md

 The feature assesses the impact of workload recommendations on the overall plan and suggests additional machinery or order times if critical deadlines are at risk.

-## Getting Started
-To get started with the project, clone this repository and follow the setup instructions in the [INSTALL.md](INSTALL.md) file.

-## Contributing
-We welcome contributions!
-Please refer to our [CONTRIBUTING.md](CONTRIBUTING.md) guidelines to get involved.

 ## License
 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.